geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

       - Can intersperse several convolutional layers and a pooling layer, and repeat as needed.
       - In subsequent layers of the network, each convolution is akin to a node, and the convolutions themselves are like weights that are changed with each forward/back-propagation.
 Therefore, each layer can "learn" more complex interactions between the features, again such that you decrease the loss function.
       - After the last convolutional layer, "unravel" the features that come out of the last layer into one or two fully-connected layers before giving the output predictions.
+  5. General learnings from trying (in discussion with Carey):
+      A. First step in building a neural net is to build it such that you can show that it is "learning" and thus overfitting.
+        - Do this by building it as deep first then wide second as possible, and adding the relevant filters / max-pooling (or other pooling layer) that make sense conceptually given the problem.
+        - Then can feed it a subset of the training data (in replicate, ie x 10) and see if it perfectly predicts the output ie 100% accuracy.
+This suggests that it is overfitting and thus learning.
+        - Can then impose "regularization" through increasing dropout, decreasing layers, increasing filters etc, and test the performance of this (ie how well you are controlling for overfitting) using cross validation.
+        - Then ultimately once you've adequately regularized and adjusted for overfitting as suggested by cross-validation, then feed it test data and see how it does.
+        - Recall that you need to take the complexity of the data into account in the design of your model.
+Ie if it is a simple dataset, you shouldn't build a deep network, otherwise you will overfit.
+So prune layers.
+      B. Other things
+        - Its reasonable to use relu function for all upper layers, and then relevant activation for the final layer, such as sigmoid for a binary outcome.
+        - There is a train of thought that rather than initializing weights with the random uniform, perhaps use a gaussian distribution which may improve performance.
+Look into this and consider implementing.

 160707 Recommenders: Collaborative Filtering Recommenders